WhatsApp: WhatsApp Web

-WhatsApp was officially made available for PCs through a web client, under the name WhatsApp Web, in late January 2015 through an announcement made by Koum on his Facebook page: "Our web client is simply an extension of your phone: the web browser mirrors conversations and messages from your mobile device—this means all of your messages still live on your phone".
-As of January 21, 2015, the desktop version was only available to Android, BlackBerry, and Windows Phone users.
+WhatsApp was officially made available for PCs through a web client, under the name WhatsApp Web, released on January 21, 2015.
+WhatsApp Web is accessed through web.whatsapp.com and access is granted after the user scans their personal QR code through their mobile WhatsApp client.
+The desktop version was first only available to Android, BlackBerry, and Windows Phone users.
 Later on, it also added support for iOS, Nokia Series 40, and Nokia S60 (Symbian).